oakscastle/event/README.md

 ### Disputation

-Allow competing events to be created and members vote on which uses take place.
+Allow competing events to be created and members vote on which take place.